dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 For example, this would be valid: `#line(1,2)-(3,4)5"file.cs"`.

-In Visual Studio 17.3, the compiler requires spaces before the first parenthesis, the character offset and the file name.
+In Visual Studio 17.3, the compiler requires spaces before the first parenthesis, the character offset, and the file name.
 So the above example fails to parse unless spaces are added: `#line (1,2)-(3,4) 5 "file.cs"`.

 ## Checked operators on System.IntPtr and System.UIntPtr